-Secondary Education, Middle Grades 4-8.
-This leads to grade 4-8 teacher certification in a chosen teaching field (ELAR, Math, Science, or Social Studies).
+Secondary Education, High School Grades 7-12.
+This leads to grade 7-12 teacher certification in a chosen teaching field (Science, Social Studies, History, ELAR, Math).
 In the undergraduate program, it requires completion of a teaching-field major in the specific content area.
 Each of these majors includes content area and professional education coursework.
 These majors include English as a Second Language (ESL) coursework sufficient to sit for supplemental ESL certification also.